deepanshu-rawat6/Learning-Go/go-basics/03 - functions/10 - Early-Returns/README.md

 The example above is much easier to read and understand.
 When writing code, it’s important to try to reduce the cognitive load on the reader by reducing the number of entities they need to think about at any given time.

 In the first example, if the developer is trying to figure out `when` 270 is returned, they need to think about each branch in the logic tree and try to remember which cases matter and which cases don’t.
 With the one-dimensional structure offered by guard clauses, it’s as simple as stepping through each case in order.

+## Questions

+Which is true?

+* Guard clauses provide a linear approach to logic trees
+* Guard clauses are unreadable
+* Guard clauses are generally worse than nested if/else statements

+`Guard clauses provide a linear approach to logic trees`

+What is a guard clause?

+* An early return from a function when a given condition is met
+* An AND operation in boolean logic
+* A bitwise OR operation

+`An early return from a function when a given condition is met`